 All objects in the Kubernetes REST API are unambiguously identified by a Name and a UID.

-UIDs are generated by Kubernetes.
-Every object created over the whole lifetime of a Kubernetes cluster has a distinct UID (i.e., they are spatially and temporally unique).Create an Issue Edit this Page
+Every object created over the whole lifetime of a Kubernetes cluster has a distinct UID.
+It is intended to distinguish between historical occurrences of similar entities.Create an Issue Edit this Page